 If you really enjoy just creating content or there is a topic you happen to be truly passionate about and also highly knowledgeable in, this is where you should focus your energy.

 If other people really enjoy consuming the content you create, you could make a ton of money without a ton of time and effort.
 Once you build your audience your income is no longer tied to the amount of time you invest in it (to a point).
 For example, you can have a blog post that ranks #1 for a key google search word in 2015, and still be profiting from it today without having to invest a lot of time improving it.

 It can take a long time to build an audience that’s large enough to make any real money with this model.

 You have to be consistent about creating great, quality content.
 There is a common myth that it is either easy to create content, or that you only have to create one thing once and then sit back and relax.
 Neither of these are true.
 To be really successful with this model you need to consistently create at the highest quality standard (and know what you’re doing).

 PRODUCT SALES BUSINESS MODELS

 This is simply selling stuff online.
 You can sell physical goods like clothing, accessories, dog toys or art.
 You can sell digital goods like courses, templates, graphic images, or other digital downloads.
 Or you can sell experiences like renting out your home on Airbnb, guided tours or cooking classes (either online or in person).

-I plan on selling both courses, templates and other digital downloads on my website through my resource library.
+Eventually, I plan on selling digital and physical products.
 For now, everything I offer is free, but once I figure out what you guys like, and what things could be worth, I’ll start selling certain premium products.